Bruno-PSZ/AMP_Metrics_Evaluation/Readme.md

 - They should be placed inside the `notebooks/` directory of the `seqme` repository for proper execution.
 - They use metric implementations and utility functions from that package.
 - Update paths in `config_paths.py`
+- It uses CD-HIT clustering tool

 ---

 ## ⚙️ Setup Notes

+- **Environment**
+  Environment should be set up according to Seqme Package

 - **Paths:**
   Data paths in the scripts and notebooks may need adjustment to match your local file system.
 Data should be placed in the `data` directory in suitable subfolder.